Vitamin B complex - detailed information

 • You drink excessive amounts of coffee and tea

-Intense physical training or hard work, fever, stress, burns, hyperthyroidism, liver disease and pubertal growth in adolescents also increase the need for thiamine.
-The same applies to pregnant women, breastfeeding women and dialysis patients.
+Intense physical training or hard work, fever, stress, burns, hyperthyroidism, liver disease, and pubertal growth in adolescents also increase the need for thiamine.
+The same applies to pregnant women, breastfeeding women, and dialysis patients.
 If you consume a lot of medication, as is often necessary for chronic or serious illnesses, or if you take the contraceptive pill or consume a lot of refined sugar, you should pay particular attention to ensuring you have an adequate supply of thiamine.
-Otherwise, deficiency symptoms can occur, which in the worst case can have long-term health consequences.
+Otherwise, deficiencies can occur, which in the worst case can have lasting health consequences.
 If you are unsure, consult your family doctor.

-If the body is not supplied with vitamin B1 for a period of two weeks, 50 percent of the reserves stored in it are already used up.
-The need for vitamin B increases.
-After 40 days at the latest, your body no longer has any vitamin B1 reserves and becomes susceptible to illness.
-A slight vitamin B1 deficiency is not uncommon even among people in affluent societies.
-Typical symptoms are a lack of appetite and digestive disorders.
-A slight deficiency in the "mood vitamin" can also manifest itself in central nervous disorders such as tiredness, depressive moods, poor concentration and poor memory.
+If the body is deprived of vitamin B1 for a period of two weeks, 50 percent of its stored reserves will already be used up.
+The need for vitamin B increases; after 40 days at the latest, your organism will have no vitamin B1 reserves left and will be susceptible to illness.
+A mild vitamin B1 deficiency is not uncommon, even among people in affluent societies.
+Typical symptoms are lack of appetite and digestive disorders.
+A mild deficiency of the "mood vitamin" can also manifest itself in central nervous system disorders such as fatigue, depression, poor concentration, and weak memory.
 Energy metabolism decreases.

 Login